LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

   	Figure 2: IDI curve with calculated NRI at each class or BI-RADS border
 </center>
 <br>

 The dashed and solid curves represent the reference and new model respectively.
 In the ideal case, the solid black line would be moved to the upper right indicating the most improvement to sensitivity and the red line would be lowered to the bottom right indicating the most improved specificity.
 The area between the black and red curves equate to the IS and IP and the total sum of the black and red area equates to the IDI.
 IDI provides more information that the AUC curves especially with respects to the orange dashed vertical line or the BI-RADS 3/4a border.
-At this border, the IS or red area is large which indicates that the new model was able to better predict benigns.
+At this border, the IP or red area is large which indicates that the new model was able to better predict benigns.
 This border is particularly interesting because it is recommended that all patients with BI-RADS 4 or greater receive biopsies [[6](#ref-leong)].
 The large area at the 3/4a border shows that adding new features to the new model increase specificity and potentially prevented 28% more people (NRI<sub>nonevents</sub>=0.28) from being unnecessarily biopsied.